srkreddy1238/mobile_app_open/flutter/documentation/result-spec.md

   * `windows`
 * `os_version`: string
   Must be obtained from environment
-* `manufacturer`: string.
-Manufacturer of the device
+* `brand`: string.
+Manufacturer/brand of the device
   On Windows systems value must be `Unknown`.
   On iOS systems value must be `Apple`.
   On Android systems value must represent actual manufacturer name obtained from system environment.